 Beginners - "Verbs"-Introduction

-The "Verbs" Program is designed to help children understand and perform actions associated with objects, as well as improve their ability to follow directions.
+The "Verbs" Program is designed to help children understand and perform actions associated with objects and themselves, improving their ability to follow verbal directions.
 Teaching children verbs is foundational for communication and developing motor skills.
 This program emphasizes the importance of active listening, attention, and the understanding of body movements, which are essential for successfully following directions and performing actions.

-In conjunction with the Verbs Program, it’s beneficial to combine it with the Attributes Program, simple-steps-4-learning.teachable.com/p/beginners-the-attributes-program. which helps children understand the functions and uses of objects.
-This understanding provides the groundwork for teaching verbs, as children need to know what to do with objects before learning action words.
+In conjunction with the Verbs Program, it would be beneficial to combine it with the Attributes Program, simple-steps-4-learning.teachable.com/p/beginners-the-attributes-program. which helps children understand the functions and uses of objects.
+This understanding provides the groundwork for teaching verbs, as children need to know what to do with objects as they are learning action words.

 Key Elements of the Verbs Program

-The Verbs Program is built on practical scenarios, materials, and a list of 150 foundational verbs that help children begin to understand and express actions.
+The Verbs Program is built on practical visual materials, to cover a list of 150 foundational verbs that help children begin to understand and express actions.
 These verbs are essential for communication and are used to give instructions or describe actions.
 Some key aspects of this program include:

-Following Directions: Children learn to understand and follow directions through actions.
-For example, when a child is asked to “jump” or “run,” they will understand what is expected of them and how to respond.
+Following Directions: You will discover why a child will not understand or follow directions through actions.
+When a child is asked to “jump” or “run,” they will understand what is expected of them and how to respond.

 Body Awareness: If a child struggles to imitate or perform an action, the reason might be a lack of body awareness.
 It’s important to ensure that they have the foundational understanding of body parts and their movement.
-To help with this, start with a vocabulary program focused on body parts. https://simple-steps-4-learning.teachable.com/p/beginners-vocabulary/?preview=logged_out
+To help with this, start with the "Beginners Vocabulary program" that includes a step focused on body parts among 9 other categories.

 Once the child is aware of their body and its movements, they can begin to follow instructions using those body parts.